jncraton/flask-google/readme.md

 This is an example [flask](https://flask.palletsprojects.com/en/stable/) application that demonstrates implementing Google authentication using [google_auth_oauthlib](https://pypi.org/project/google-auth-oauthlib/).

-This app doesn't "do" much on it's own, but it can be a useful resource to learn how Google authentication works.
+This app doesn't do much on it's own, but it can be a useful resource to learn how Google authentication works.

 Usage
 -----